gopine/diary/2022/February/February 7 (Monday).md

 I am exploring how to deploy and manage containerized applications at scale.

 Kubernetes allows automated deployments, scaling, and management of containerized applications.

+Set up a local Kubernetes cluster using Minikube.